-An opioid is a drug that belongs to a larger category of pain-killing drugs (including heroin, morphine, codeine, oxycodone, and other substances.
-Opioid dependence is a condition wherein a person cannot stop using these drugs, even if he or she knows they are harmful.
+An opioid is a drug that belongs to a larger category of pain-killing drugs (including heroin, morphine, codeine, oxycodone, and other substances).
+Opioid dependence is the condition where a person physically and emotionally can’t stop using opioids, even if he or she knows they are harmful.

-The World Health Organization defines dependences according to six factors:
+The World Health Organization defines substance dependence through six factors:

-- A strong need or want to take the drug.
+- Strong need or want to take the drug.

 - Lack of control over the onset, levels of use, or termination of taking the drug.

-- A withdrawal state that resembles typical withdrawal symptoms (or withdrawal which includes taking a similar drug to relieve withdrawal symptoms.
+- Withdrawal state that induces the drug’s typical withdrawal symptoms (or withdrawal which includes taking a similar drug to relieve withdrawal symptoms).

-- Built-up tolerance, so that the user must take more of the drug to achieve the desired physical or psychological effect.
+- Built-up tolerance, so that the user must take more of the drug to achieve the desired effects.

-- Avoiding other activities to take the drug, and finding less pleasure in activities once enjoyed; also, taking more time away from other activities to devote to the drug.
+- Avoiding other activities to take the drug, and enjoying those activities less less pleasure in activities once enjoyed.

-- Continuing to take the drug despite evidence of its harmful physical, emotional, or social effects.
+- Continuing to take the drug despite evidence of its physical, emotional, or social harms.

-The behavior of an opioid dependent resembles that of someone dependent upon any drug.
-Opioids rearrange brain chemicals to make the person think that the drugs are necessary to survive.
-This upset in brain chemistry will lead the dependent person to do anything to obtain the drugs.
-In real life, this could mean greatly changing one’s habits and lifestyle.
-Opioid dependents may work to the point of exhaustion to have money for drugs, or stop spending time with family and friends that they know disapprove of the habit.
-They may also stop spending money on necessities, such as food and clothing, in order to have more money for opioids.
+Someone who’s dependent on opioids will act like anyone else who’s dependent upon drugs.
+Opioids rearrange brain chemicals to make you think that you need the drugs to survive.
+This brain chemistry will lead you to do anything to obtain opioids, if you’re dependent on them.
+That can mean greatly changing one’s habits and lifestyle: working to the point of exhaustion to have money for opioids, not spending time with family and friends who know disapprove of your addiction, or not spending money on necessities (food and clothing) in order to have more money for opioids.

-Psychologically, users may feel other effects of opioid withdrawal.
-These may include anxiety, depression, general malaise, and cravings.
+You’ll also feel psychological effects of opioid withdrawal: anxiety, depression, general malaise, and cravings.
 While physical effects will generally go away after a few days without using opioids, psychological symptoms may persist beyond the initial withdrawal period.
 In this way, they can be more harmful than physical symptoms.

 Opioid Dependence Treatment

-As with most conditions, one type of opioid dependency treatment does not work for everyone.
+One type of opioid-dependency treatment won’t work for everyone.
 After all, opioid addiction is a disease, and so treatment needs to be individualized.
-Some people need longer treatment plans, while some people need a different balance of physical and psychological help.
-It is important to remember that if an opioid user relapses after one attempt at treatment, it does not mean the case is hopeless.
-Rather, it may just mean that he or she needs a different approach.
+Some people need longer treatment plans, while others need a specific balance of physical and psychological help.
+Also remember: if someone suffering from opioid addiction relapses after one treatment, it doesn’t mean the case is hopeless.
+Rather, it may just mean that he or she needs a different opioid addiction treatment approach.

-After successful detox, generally patients go one of two ways: complete abstinence, or substance replacement therapy.
+After successful detox, patients generally go one of two ways: complete abstinence or medically-assisted treatments.
 Abstinence is very difficult and requires a lifetime of commitment to maintain.
-It may require constant individual or group therapy, and distance from the factors (people, places, or feelings) that led to opioid use in the first place.
+It’ll require constant individual or group therapy, and distance from the factors (people, places, or feelings) that led to opioid use in the first place.
 However, many opioid users have found success with abstinence.
-Success does usually require that the user remove himself or herself from any negative influencing factors, such as people and situations that may have led to former opioid use.

-The other major physical treatment is substance replacement.
-This involves using a similar, but far less harmful, substance to opioids in order to keep cravings at bay.
-For example, using methadone on a regular basis has many benefits for former opioid users.
-It makes abstinence from opioids easier by reducing narcotic cravings and reducing the chances of a relapse.
-Since it takes the place of using opioids, it also reduces the risk of contracting infectious diseases such as HIV and hepatitis, which are associated with using needles to inject drugs.
+The other major physical treatment is medically-assisted treatment (MAT).
+This treatment uses a lesser opioid (less risk of addiction) to keep cravings at bay.
+For example, using methadone or buprenorphine has many benefits for former opioid users.
+It makes abstinence from opioids easier by reducing narcotic cravings, and also lowering the chances of a relapse.
+Since it takes the place of using injected opioids, it also reduces the risk of contracting infectious diseases such as HIV and hepatitis (the risks of using needles to inject opioids).

-Psychological treatment may also be necessary.
-Often, there is a mental or emotional reason why people begin using opioids, and without treating these issues, relapse may be more likely.
-If a person chooses to treat opioid dependency by going to a rehabilitation facility, he or she will take part in some group and individual therapy.
-It is advisable to keep working on the emotional issues with a professional after leaving rehab (through attending peer meetings, for instance).
+People also need psychological treatment as part of MAT.
+Often, there is a mental or emotional reason why people begin using opioids, and without treating these issues, relapse stays likely.
+If someone chooses to treat opioid dependency by going to an opioid treatment clinic, he or she will take part in group and individual therapies.
+But they should also continue this emotional therapy after leaving rehab (through attending peer meetings, for instance).